 Ripper’s conspiracy theory, that the commies are secretly trying to compromise our “precious bodily fluids”, becomes his harebrained reason for unleashing a missile strike on the USSR.
 And just as Ripper was inspired by this strange notion to trigger a nuclear apocalypse, so filmmakers have been inspired by conspiracy theories to make all kinds of science fiction and horror movies – some funny, some tense and absorbing, others terrifying.

-Here, then, is a selection of six real-world conspiracy theories and the varied movies they inspired - and funnily enough, Stanley Kubrick even pops up in one of the more familiar entries...
+Here, then, is a selection of six real-world conspiracy theories and the varied sci-fi movies and horror movies they inspired – and funnily enough, Stanley Kubrick even pops up in one of the more familiar entries…

 1. The Philadelphia experiment